Ola-Daniel/starter-academic/content/post/weekly/week1/cookies.md

 Cookies are small pieces of data that a web server sends back to your browser when you try to visit a website.
 Cookies are created by web servers to keep track of your identity, your movement around the website, what pages you visit, and what buttons you click.
 A web server is primarily stateless.
-This means that it has no memory and it does not retain information about every single request and the response it gets.
+This means that it has no memory and it does not retain information about every single request and response it gets.
 Without cookies, there will be no way for the server to know if you are logged in after clicking a link to a new page or if you are authorized to access certain pages.
 Once logged in and you try to access another page on the website, your browser sends the cookie received initially, back as part of the new request.
 The server then reads the cookie value and uses this data to identify you.
 This way the server can keep track of what pages you visit and what actions you take on the website.
 This mechanism is what is used to keep track of all the different items you add to your cart when you shop online.
 Cookies usually do not contain a lot of data.
 The information included in a cookie is primarily the URL of the issuing website, the duration of the cookie's lifespan, and a small string of encoded data.
                                                                                                                                                                     **Type of Cookies**

  There are two common types of cookies